canonical/curtin/doc/topics/curthooks.rst

 Access to the network configuration that is desired is inside the config and is in the format described in :ref:`networking`.

+..
+TODO: We should guarantee that the presense
+         of network config v1 in the file OUTPUT_NETWORK_CONFIG.

-The curtin-hooks program must read this configuration and then set up the installed system to use it.
+The curtin-hooks program must read the configuration from the path contained in ``OUTPUT_NETWORK_CONFIG`` and then set up the installed system to use it.

 If the installed system has cloud-init at version 17.1 or higher, it may